The Hanbury Wealth Recital Series

 We look forward to welcoming back the enormously popular pianist Lucy Parham on Thursday 26th April.
 Please click below to view the programme of the evening.

-The first recital, on 8th March will feature Cameron Smith on cello and Madelaine Jones on piano.
-This will be followed by a choral performance from the Gentlemen of St. John's College Cambridge on 21st March and finally a return performance from the enormously popular Lucy Parham on 26th April.
+The first recital in the series took place on 8th March, featuring cellist Cameron Smith and prize-winning pianist Madelaine Jones, followed by a beautiful choral performance from the Gentlemen of St. John's College Cambridge on 21st March.
 Further details about the recitals and our performers are below.

 Please click here for tickets.